karst-club/karst/static/page_data/rulebook/rules_of_play.md

-Karst is played as a shared dialog between the Players and the Referee.
+Karst is played as a shared dialog between the Players and the Narrator.
 These rules provide a framework for how that dialog is conducted and how situations with multiple outcomes can be resolved using creativity, character statistics, and chance.

 # Scenes and Actions
 The game is mostly comprised of Scenes.

-The Referee starts a Scene by describing the situation to the Players.
-The Players then ask the Referee questions and state what Actions their Characters are taking.
-The Referee answers questions and describes the outcomes of Character Actions.
+The Narrator starts a Scene by describing the situation to the Players.
+Next, the Players ask the Narrator any questions they might have about the scene before stating any Actions their Characters are taking.
+The Narrator answers questions and describes the outcomes of Character Actions, noting how the Scene has changed.

+This dialog continues back and forth until the Scene reaches a conclusion, transitioning to another Scene or ending the current Episode.

 ## Actions

-When a Player wants their PC to do something, they say so.
+When a Player wants their Character to do something, they say so.
 This is an Action.

-Generally speaking, when a Player declares an Action it happens and the Referee describes the result.
+When a Player declares an Action, it generally happens.
+The Narrator describes the result or invites the Player to do so.

-Sometimes, the Referee will determine that the PC has failed at the Action and will describe the result of the failure.
+Sometimes, the Narrator will determine that the Character has failed or is unable to perform the Action and will describe the result of the failure.

 ### Rolling for Success

-When there is doubt about whether or not a PC would succeed at an Action, or if success and failure are both interesting outcomes, the Referee may set odds and have the Player roll a d6 to determine what happens.
+When there is doubt about whether or not a Player's Character would succeed at an Action, or in situations where an Action's success or failure would be an interesting outcome, the Narrator may have the Player roll to determine how their Character fares.

-Actions based on Attributes are modified by them.
-Modifiers may never bring the odds below 1 in 6 and if the odds are modified to 6 in 6 or higher, success should be automatic or failure should only occur on a roll of 12 on 2d6 (1 in 36 odds).
+The Player rolls 1d6.
+If the roll is a 6, the Character succeeds at their Action.
+If the roll is a 1, the Character fails.
+For any other result, the Player applies any relevant modifiers, succeeeding if the modified result is 6 or higher.

+Actions are generally based on and modified by an Attribute.
+Many Knacks, Abilities, and Items can modify Action rolls too, tipping the scale for or against Characters.

-When the outcome would not be immediately apparent to the Character, the Referee may roll in secret instead.
+When the outcome of an Action would not be immediately apparent to the Character, the Narrator may roll in secret, revealing the result when appropriate.

-The last and most important thing about rolling for success is that it should happen infrequently.
+The last thing about rolling for success, is that it should happen infrequently.
+Players are meant to be rewarded for their creativity, Characters are capable of more than just the things on their sheets, and rolls shouldn't be made just for the sake of rolling dice.
+Limiting Action rolls to the big moments in a game can also make them really memorable.
+On the other hand, it is your game, and all this is just my opinion.
+If you like rolling dice for every Action, go for it.
+Karst is here for your fun, not its fun.

 ## Saving Throws

 When Actions and other events might cause Bad Things to happen to a Character, they will sometimes have the chance to make a Saving Throw to try and minimize or avoid the effects.

-The character rolls a d20 and adds 1 for every even-numbered level they have reached, as well as any other modifiers.
-If the score is equal to or higher than 15, they have successfully Saved.
-(15|16 for Poison/Petrify, 18|20 for Elements/Magic?)

 There are four types of Saving Throws: